 Women’s suffrage was discussed in the countryside as well as in the towns….

 In 1893 the Evesham Journal reported on the Liberal Party meeting in Campden at which Rev. Philip Lewis, the Baptist Minister, had raised the topic.
 He was well-known locally for his anti-establishment and radical views.

-In the 1890s Chipping Campden, in Gloucestershire, was a small Cotswold market town of around 1900 people, still suffering from the agricultural depression.
+In the 1890s Chipping Campden was a small Cotswold market town of around 1900 inhabitants, still suffering from the agricultural depression.
 The solid farming community was rocked in 1902 by the arrival of the Guild of Handicraft, with families from the East End of London, bringing ideas and attitudes that challenged more traditional views.

 In December 1913, according to the Parish magazine…